kwabenasapong/openpldoc/manual/source/android.rst

 Installation
 ------------

-OpenLP gives you the ability to control your service from an Android based smart phone.
+OpenLP gives you the ability to control your service from an Android based smartphone.
 The following tutorial will describe how to download, install and use the application.
 For this example we will be using the HTC Incredible.
 Other Android phones may vary slightly in appearance and installation.

 Click the screen button on the phone to bring up the start menu for "All apps" and scroll to and select :guilabel:`Market`.